yasir2000/openwrt-oldwiki-md/PrinterSharingHowto.rst

  * Finish the Settings wizard and close the Add Port window.
 The newly created Port should now be selected.
  * You printer should be configred now.
 Be sure that your firewall allows communication to the chosen port.
  * You may print a test page to see if all went well.

+= Troubleshooting =

+ * Problem : the printer status shows "Attempting to connect to socket://<ip to router>:<listening port of router>" in the client CUPS interface (http://localhost:631) and nothing works (seen on [:OpenWrtDocs/Hardware/Asus/WL500GP:WL500GP] / WhiteRussian RC6).
+ * Solution : make sure you installed both USB 1.1 and USB 2.0 modules (see UsbStorageHowto).

 = Not supported printers =
 Here you should create a list of printers which are '''not''' working with the {{{p910nd}}} package.
 Please include manufacturer, model, interface (USB/Parport), driver working  and some short comment.